Skip to navigation Skip to content

 • any medical conditions that may impact on their ability to contribute to the assessment

-• If there are concerns that contacting the care provider may impact the safety of others (for example where the care provider and care receiver reside together and there are concerns for the care receiver’s safety) consult with the SWSM, Carers Specialised Assessment Team, or Program Coordination and Professional Practice
+• If there are concerns that contacting the care provider may impact the safety of others (for example where the care provider and care receiver reside together and there are concerns for the care receiver’s safety) consult with the Social Work Support Manager (SWSM), Carers Specialised Assessment Team, or Program Coordination and Professional Practice

-• Note: if a decision to cancel CA/CP is made as part of the review, the care provider will be contacted by the CCRT PSO
+• Note: if a decision to cancel CA/CP is made as part of the review, the CRT PSO will contact the care provider

 • When contacting the care provider and care receiver, explain that this is a carer’s review, follow the assessment and intervention outlined as a guide on the report template